Bohr’s Theory – Bohr’s Atomic Model

 - It failed to explain the Zeeman effect when the spectral line is split into several components in the presence of a magnetic field.

-- It failed to explain the Stark effect when the spectral line gets split up into fine lines in the presence of electric field.
+- It failed to explain the Stark effect when the spectral line gets split up into fine lines in the presence of an electric field.